-- a.
-Warm-up play shall be ten (10) minutes in length and shall include both rallies and practice serve; - b.
-Ninety seconds shall be allowed for a change of courts.
-This time begins when the final point of a game is completed, and players must be in position to play in the proper court at the end of the ninety seconds; - c.
-Point Penalty System/Code of Conduct; - d.
-All matches in the state tournament will use regular ad scoring.
-In rounds 1 and 2 of the main (championship) draw and all consolation/backdraw matches a 3rd set super tie break will be played in lieu of a full third set, including the 5/6 place match.
+- A) Warm-up play shall be ten (10) minutes in length and shall include both rallies and practice serves; - B) Ninety seconds shall be allowed for a change of courts.
+This time begins when the final point of a game is completed, and players must be in position to play in the proper court at the end of the ninety seconds; - C) Point Penalty System/Code of Conduct; - D) All matches in the state tournament will use regular ad scoring.
+In rounds 1 and 2 of the main (championship) draw and all consolation/back- draw matches a 3rd set super tie break will be played in lieu of a full third set, including the 5/6 place match.
 The Championship match and 3/4 place match will play out a full 3rd set.
-If the tournament is taken indoors, "no-ad" scoring shall be used except for quarter final, semifinal and final round matches in which regular scoring shall be used; - e.
-A minimum of thirty minutes rest will be given to competitors between matches; and - f.
-12-point tie-breaker will be used beginning in the third round in the championship (main draw) brackets round at the state final.
+If the tournament is taken indoors, "no-ad" scoring shall be used except for quarter final, semi- final and final round matches in which regular scoring shall be used. - E) A minimum of thirty minutes rest shall be given to competitors between matches; and - F) 12-point tie-breaker beginning in the third round in the championship (main draw) brackets round at the state final.

 Hotel Reservations: School authorities from each participating school must make their own room reservations.
-Neither the IHSA nor Palatine High School provides or guarantees any housing for coaches and competitors.
+Neither the IHSA nor Buffalo Grove High School provides or guarantees any housing for coaches and competitors.
 The IHSA tennis menu page may announce some housing specials.

-State Final Merchandise: State final merchandise will be available for purchase from Minerva Sportswear during the Boys Tennis State Final at Tournament Central (Palatine High School Gymnasium).
-State Final merchandise can be purchased here: Minerva
+State Final Merchandise: State final merchandise will be available for purchase from Minerva Sportswear during the Girls Tennis State Final at Tournament Central (Buffalo Grove High School Gymnasium).